ffuf/ffuf/README.md

   - Changed
     - New CLI flag: -i, dummy flag that does nothing. for compatibility with copy as curl.
     - New CLI flag: -b/--cookie, cookie data for compatibility with copy as curl.
+    - New Output format are available: HTML and Markdown table.
+    - New CLI flag: -l, shows target location of redirect responses
     - Filtering and matching by status code, response size or word count now allow using ranges in addition to single values
     - The internal logging information to be discarded, and can be written to a file with the new `-debug-log` flag.